yuriyfomin17/e-crypt-dapp/README.md

 To get started with E-Crypt, follow these steps:

-1. **Sign Up**: Create an account on the E-Crypt platform.
+1. **Sign Up**: Create an account on the E-Crypt platform with your google email.
-2. **Deposit Cryptocurrency**: Add funds to your account by depositing your preferred cryptocurrency.
+2. **Deposit Cryptocurrency**: Link your account with your crypto wallet.
+Add funds to your account by depositing crypto via Metamask (or other wallets).
+Only, Moonbase Alpha testnet with DEV tokens is supported currently
 3. **Explore**: Discover and monetize content, or place bets on blogger events.
 4. **Withdraw Earnings**: Easily withdraw your earnings in cryptocurrency.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Note, that you can withdraw crypto to a wallet which was linked to your account from second step.

-## Contact
+## Tech Stack

-For any inquiries or support, please contact us at [support@e-crypt.com](mailto:support@e-crypt.com).

-Dive into the world of E-Crypt and start monetizing your content or predicting blogger success today!
+E-Crypt is built using a robust and modern tech stack:

+- **Blockchain**: Polkadot's parachain (Moonbeam) - for testing purposes Moonbase Alpha testnet is used
+- **Frontend**: Next.js
+- **Backend**: Java Spring
+- **Parachain Integration**: Utilizing Moonbeam for seamless blockchain interactions